DPRAHUL-2021/EduSphere-Landing/README.md

 # EduSphere Landing Page

-EduSphere is an AI-powered course management platform, and this repository contains the **landing page** built to showcase its capabilities and attract users.
+EduSphere is a Secure DRM powered course management platform, and this repository contains the **landing page** built to showcase its capabilities and attract users.

 ## 🚀 Live Demo
 [EduSphere Landing Page](https://edusphere-landing.vercel.app)